Kalp22/StoReaders/readme.md

 # StoReaders

-Welcome to stoReaders, a platform for reading and sharing captivating stories.
+Welcome to StoReaders, a platform for reading and sharing captivating stories.

 ## Table of Contents